The Amex Platinum offers a slew of lucrative benefits in exchange for its $695 annual fee. This guide explains who should (and shouldn’t) apply.

 The Amex Platinum is one of the most rewarding travel credit cards on the market today, so the $695 annual fee shouldn’t surprise you too much.
 Still, you should make sure you have a plan to maximize its benefits before you sign up.

-If you’re not entirely certain the $695 fee is worth it, there are other American Express credit cards and travel credit cards from other issuers to consider.
+If you’re not entirely certain the $695 fee is worth it, there are alternative American Express credit cards and travel credit cards from other issuers to consider.
 This card could easily be the best for your wallet, but you should compare a few options before making a final decision on your travel rewards credit card.